deric/puppet-pubkey/README.md

  - `tags` optional tags added to the exported key
  - `export_key` whether export the generated public key as `ssh_authorized_key` (default: `true`)
  - `path` standard unix path to look for ssh-keygen
- - `hostname` that will be part of exported resource
+ - `hostname` that will be part of exported resource (default: FQDN fact)
  - `separator` A character for user and key type auto-detection (default: `_`)